 Walk the region

 Lace up your boots for some of the finest walking in Victoria, including the iconic Grampians Peak Trail, or set your sights on the famed rock faces of Mt Arapiles for rock climbing and abseiling experiences.
 Enjoy water sports including fishing and canoeing in the region's popular inland lakes and rivers.

-Receive hearty welcomes at the cellar doors of renowned wineries like Seppelt, Best's, Mt Langi Ghiran and Blue Pyrenees.
+Receive hearty welcomes at the cellar doors of renowned wineries like Seppelt, Best's and Mt Langi Ghiran.
 Sample a dizzying array of local produce, from ewe's milk, cheese and olives to locally sourced beef and lamb, featured on menus throughout the region.
 Have the meal of a lifetime at Dunkeld's Royal Mail Hotel and, if you love a party, time your trip to coincide with the popular Grampians Grape Escape Food and Wine Festival in May.